Huntington's disease-like syndrome: Other

 Other neurogenetic disorders can cause an HD-like or HD phenocopy syndrome but are not solely defined as HDL syndromes.
-The commonest is spinocerebellar ataxia type 17 (SCA-17), occasionally called HDL-4.
+The most common is spinocerebellar ataxia type 17 (SCA-17), occasionally called HDL-4.
 Others include mutations in C9orf72, spinocerebellar ataxias type 1 and 3, neuroacanthocytosis, dentatorubral-pallidoluysian atrophy (DRPLA), brain iron accumulation disorders, Wilson's disease, benign hereditary chorea, Friedreich's ataxia and mitochondrial diseases.

 A Huntington's disease-like presentation may also be caused by acquired causes.